ishara9/enigma/README.md

 EnigmaKB use Lync API , REST web services, RDF  knowledge base and semantics to effectively achieve clients’ targets.

-When considering ask question and give answer it is very useful having RDF knowledge base than ordinary Relational Database (which use more resources than RDF files.

 EnigmaKB provides separate functionalities to its clients and administrators separately.

 #Project Overview